 Unfortunately, the consequences do not stop at eroding engagement and employer brand.
 Bad hires also dramatically undermine your organization’s productivity.

 Most bad hire calculators look at productivity only as it relates to the sub-par performance of the bad hire.
 When a new hire struggles, however, other employees are forced to assume heavier workloads.
 This is particularly problematic for teams, where strong performers will cover for poor performers to ensure that the entire unit does not suffer.

 Even when you terminate a bad hire, you create a vacuum where everyone left behind has to perform additional duties to keep the team moving forward.
 That puts your best people under a lot of additional stress and strain.

 All these consequences, taken together, create a vicious cycle of waste and disengagement.

 Following a bad hire, productivity suffers from sub-par performance, which promotes disengagement among existing employees.
 In most cases, this type of performance results in a termination, which triggers more costs to fill the vacancy.
 If you haven’t yet addressed the systemic problems that contributed to the first bad hire, you’re in danger of repeating the process: costs of recruitment, sub-par performance and disengagement leading to another vacancy.

-What can an organisation do to protect itself from bad hires?
-No organisation is completely immune from this challenge, but there are three steps you can take to dramatically reduce the number and frequency of bad hires.
+What can an organization do to protect itself from bad hires?
+No organization is completely immune from this challenge, but there are three steps you can take to dramatically reduce the number and frequency of bad hires.